WalidAissa/Walid3DPortfolio/README.md

-<h1> Portfolio made using React combined with ThreeJS to showcase my past and current experiences, skills, and projects </h1>
+<h1> 3D Portfolio made using React combined with ThreeJS to showcase my experience, skills, and projects </h1>